AbdallaAlhag/Blogger/README.md

     ❌ Add publish button and try to combine it with unpublish ❌ Add animation to articles like slide in
     ❌ Add tags?
-    ❌ update loading and error states in article, blog, home pages
+    ✅ update loading, error, and no post found states in article, blog, home pages

 # Monorepo set up: